polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/prepare-your-first-contract.md

 Notice that we changed the message to `flip` and removed the `--dry-run` flag.

-After running we expect to see something like:
+After running, we expect to see something like this:

 ```text
 Dry-running flip (skip with --skip-dry-run)